-Check out this help article to see the graphs that are included in the Aiven PostgreSQL dashboard by default.
+Check out this help article to see the graphs that are included in the Aiven for PostgreSQL dashboard by default.

 In this post, we'll cover why having access to graphing dashboards is important, the four tasks that are ideal for data visualization, as well as how to set up your Aiven dashboards service integration.

 When operating any non-trivial software, you will eventually need to investigate anomalies that occur within it.
 For example, the software might be running slower than you’d expect or, some functionality subset isn’t working correctly.

 When this occurs, good visibility into system internals can turn a tedious debugging nightmare into five minutes of perusing data visualizations to uncover the issue.
 Even better, you could avoid a problem altogether because the data reveals an upcoming issue, maybe even via an alert.